VincentJ711/gce-elastic-docker/README.md

 For general insight into how this package works, I strongly recommend you create a single node cluster and set verbose to true.

 - What can i / cant i update for a node/VM?
   - The only things you can update are those fields on `BaseNode.prototype` that have public setter methods, ie methods which do not start with an `_`.
-Currently this is `BaseNode.prototype.set_env` and `BaseNode.prototype.set_hsize`.
+Currently this is `set_env`, `set_hsize` and `set_khsize`.
 Most of the things you will need to update for Elasticsearch/Kibana can be done through setting environment variables.
 - How do i update a node/VM?
   - call the setter method on the `Node` instance and then call its `prototype.update` method.
 This method is asynchronous and actually takes the changes you set on the local instance and commits them to the VM instance.
 - How are updates persisted?